IpsumLorem16/Simple-IP-Camera-Viewer/README.md

 - Fullscreen View
 - Take and Immedietly download a snapshot using the snapshot button
 - Can open and view on multiple windows
-- Will warn if conneciton problems
+- Will warn if connection problems

 To run: go into project folder and type: